 Yuma, AZ – Erika Garcia became a mother at 18.
-Four years later she is on the eve of graduating from the University of Arizona – Yuma with a bachelor’s degree in Family Studies and Human Development.
+Four years later she graduated from the University of Arizona – Yuma with a bachelor’s degree in Family Studies and Human Development.

 Some people could be side-tracked by becoming a parent at a young age, but Erika says her daughter Tyler motivated her, “I was pregnant the last three months of my senior year in high school.
 But to me – I don’t think that was an excuse to not continue my education because I’ve always just been a driven person and I always knew I wanted to go to school.”

-Erika graduated from Cibola High School and went on to complete her associate’s degree at Arizona Western College (AWC) and expects to graduate with her bachelor’s this May.
+Erika graduated from Cibola High School, went on to complete her associate’s degree at Arizona Western College (AWC) and graduated with her bachelor’s degree in 2016.
 Erika is considering a career in teaching and also counseling.
-She currently works at a domestic violence shelter and will start a teaching job at St. Francis Catholic School later this year.
+She currently works at a domestic violence shelter and as a teacher at St. Francis Catholic School.

 Erika also earned a scholarship totaling 24-thousand dollars over four years from College Success Arizona which helped ease the financial burden of paying for college, “Yes!
 Oh my goodness.
 I have no debt right now, actually.
 So it’s helped me more than I can even imagine.”